Skip to Main Content

 Chinese Expertise

-Coordinators with deep knowledge of China's travel infrastructure, lodging options across Beijing and Shanghai, Guangzhou, Shenzhen, and Chengdu, and the logistics of moving production teams efficiently.
+Our coordinators know China's travel setup well, with lodging options across Beijing, Shanghai, Guangzhou, Shenzhen, and Chengdu, and a firm grasp of how to move production teams with little waste.

 02.